G-Boronad/Arduino-air-quality-analyser/readme.md

 - Mega board is sending data with JSON format thrue serial link to Node-Red.
 - Import flows with  [flows.json-1.txt](flows.json-1.txt)
+- Don't forget to change the Com port name in Serial node.
 - You can see flows below

 ![](flows.jpg)